sadykova/RED_Web_scraping_GoogleNews/README.md

-# Web scraping GoogleNews
+# Web scraping Google News

-In thir project I use Python's PyGoogleNews package to scarpe Google News.
-The repository contains the code and sample output file.
+In thir project I use Python's PyGoogleNews package to scrape Google News feed.
+The repository contains the Python code and sample output file.